 Product and mechanical or industrial design

 Inventors and companies that manufacture and sell mechanized products often need the help of 3D designers to create renderings of their inventions and products to demonstrate how they work or to market them to customers and investors.
-CAD Design Help owner Scott Tarcy primarily works with these types of clients, creating 3D CAD illustrations of products and, as an add-on service, producing physical prototypes with a 3D printer.
+The 3D model designs can also serve as instructions for how to build the prototypes manually or with a 3D printer.

 Graphic animation design

-Pruitt Digital specializes in 2D and 3D illustration and animation but can handle almost any kind of project clients need.
+Pruitt Digital specializes in 2D and 3D illustration and animation but can handle almost any kind of project.
 Owner Joey Pruitt specializes in creating technical, informational, instructional, procedural and product illustrations for clients in entertainment, engineering, publishing and marketing.
-He tends not to take on projects for less than $1,000, but costs vary widely, depending on how much time is required to complete a job, how much information clients can provide upfront and how quickly clients' ideas can be turned into finished illustrations or animations.
+He generally doesn't take on projects for less than $1,000, but costs vary widely, depending on how much time is required to complete a job, how much information clients can provide upfront, and how quickly clients' ideas can be turned into finished illustrations or animations.
 CAD Design Help also does 3D animations.

 3D designers may have a set hourly rate for their design services, regardless of project type.
 For example, 2d3d4d5d in San Francisco, California, charges a flat rate of $40 per hour, although for larger projects, clients can negotiate a lump sum.
 2d3d4d5d offers a range of 2D and 3D CAD services.
 The company is also able to composite 3D renderings into photographs that clients can use to envision future home remodels, room makeovers, architectural projects and more.
 Typical clients of 2d3d4d5d include homeowners, architects, general contractors and interior designers.